 Student Services organise University-wide induction and welcome events in September.
-Events are also organised for incoming exchange students in the first week of each semester.
+Events are also organised for incoming exchange students at the start of each semester.

 www.bath.ac.uk/campaigns/studying-at-bath-as-an-erasmus-exchange-or-visiting-student